[Video] Watch this video to find out more about the work our organization does.

 Every time you visit Panthertown, you’re benefiting from the work we’re doing, so we’re asking you to do your part in conserving this outstanding natural resource.
 We appreciate our Friends and rely on your generous financial support to continue funding much-needed conservation projects in Panthertown Valley.

 In the last few years, thanks to membership contributions and volunteer efforts, the Friends of Panthertown have funded many necessary conservation projects throughout the valley, provided outdoor recreation opportunities and trained hundreds of volunteers, educated visitors on Leave No Trace backcountry priciples, and advocated for the protection and stewardship of Panthertown Valley.
 At the request of the Nantahala National Forest District Ranger, we purchased and installed Carsonite trail marker signs at all major trail intersections, built informational bulletin boards with large maps at the trail heads, purchased tools and safety equipment for our volunteers, collaborated with the U.S. Forest Service to create a sustainable trail system and trail map, and recorded more than 10,000 volunteer hours maintaining trails, repairing bridges, building staircases, and improving recreational opportunities in Panthertown Valley.

 But, there’s still much work to be done.
 We could use your help!

-• Maintain and improve almost 30 miles of public trails in Panthertown Valley
+Right now, in 2017 we working on raising funds to maintain and improve 30 miles of public trails in Panthertown Valley.